TWRA investigating possible bear encounter

 MOUNTAIN CITY, Tenn. — The Tennessee Wildlife Resources Agency is investigating after a man said a bear swatted him at his home in Johnson County on Tuesday.

-The man said he fired a shot in the bear’s direction believing he may have hit it and it left the area, the release states.
-The victim’s fiancé called 911 and Johnson County EMS examined the victim documenting very fine scratches to the victim’s lower right arm but he refused medical treatment.
+The man said he fired a shot in the bear’s direction, believing he may have hit it, and it left the area, the release states.
+The victim’s fiancée called 911, and Johnson County EMS examined him, documenting fine scratches to his lower right arm, but he refused medical treatment.

 The TWRA said officers could not locate an injured bear or any indication that the bear had been shot.
 A trap has been set for precautionary measures, the release states.